nancydyc/edblog/README.md

 Note: _startproject_ will create a folder containing __init__.py, settings.py, urls.py and wsgi.py for you.

-### Create the app for the project and run the server at port 8000
+### Create the blog app and run the server at port 8000
 python manage.py startapp < blog >

 cd edblog